 If it is not possible to walk to school, in order to ensure the safety of our pupils and to avoid congestion in the immediate vicinity, we encourage parents and carers to park safely and considerately in the surrounding area, particularly on Park House Road as this road is very narrow and at times is hazardous.
 Double yellow lines are painted on the road and parking signs remind parents of the restrictions.
 Police officers monitor parking and do issue fines to parents who park illegally.
 Parents must not bring cars down the school drive, unless they hold a permit to do so, as this is a hazard to children and space is very limited.

-Please speak to our Office Manager, Mrs Lisa Bryan, if you feel you may be entitled to a permit.
+Please speak to our Office Manager, Mrs Helen Oates, if you feel you may be entitled to a permit.